PostHog/check-package-version/README.md

 ### Workflow example

-Here's a simple example of a GitHub Actions workflow running `npm publish` automatically `package.json` version is bumped in the default branch:
+Here's a simple example of a GitHub Actions workflow running `npm publish` automatically when `package.json` version is bumped in the default branch:

 ```yml
 name: 'Autopublish'